KratosMultiphysics/CoSimIO/tutorial/cpp_tutorials/README.md

 info.Set("connection_name", "solver_2");
 auto return_info = ExportData(info, data_to_send);
 ```
-In this example we are sending an std::vector<double>.
-However, the operation is valid for any container with resize and index operator and any data type which has streaming `<<` and `>>` oprators defined. (like int, bool, )

 The `ImportData()` should be used on the other side to recieve data:

 ```c++